 Dental crowns are used to restore teeth that have damage too severe to repair with a filling or other, more conservative treatment, but they are also used to support replacement teeth as part of fixed bridge tooth replacement or implant-supported single tooth replacement.
 Following root canal therapy, a dental crown is typically placed to protect the treated tooth.
 A dental crown may also be used to conceal or correct purely cosmetic concerns.
 Traditional crown and bridge restorations require at least two visits to complete.

 In the past, our team relied on silver-colored amalgam fillings to restore decayed or damaged teeth.
 These restorations returned teeth to their natural form, but they marred the appearance of smiles.
-Dr. Cayo offers a more cosmetically and restoratively superior alternative – tooth-colored, composite resin fillings.
+Dr. Makwana offers a more cosmetically and restoratively superior alternative – tooth-colored, composite resin fillings.
 These fillings can be placed in a single visit, and because they are directly bonded to tooth enamel, they improve the strength and appearance of the damaged tooth.
 With proper care, tooth-colored fillings can last as long as amalgam fillings.

 Partial & Full Dentures